bestwebsoft/phat-wordpress-theme/readme.txt

 Donate link: https://www.2checkout.com/checkout/purchase?sid=1430388&quantity=1&product_id=94
 Tags: black, white, gray, light, left-sidebar, fluid-layout, threaded-comments, sticky-post, translation-ready, featured-images
 Requires at least: 3.7
-Tested up to: 3.9
+Tested up to: 3.9.1
-Stable tag: 2.1
+Stable tag: 2.2
 License: GNU General Public License v3 or later License URI: http://www.gnu.org/licenses/gpl-3.0.html

 == Description ==

-Phat is the great theme for bloggers with strict design.
+Phat is a theme for people, who have a unique worldview and wish to share it with the readers.
+Phat is for individuals, who dare to challenge convention.
+With this theme, you can be assured that your website will stay off the beaten track, and people will keep coming for more of your edgy stories.
+Venturesome and smart, Phat is perfect for Movie reviews, Storytelling, Business news, Customer Reviews, Community events, Public appearances, Service Centers, Product reviews, Entertainment News & Celebrity Sites, Business magazines, Stock information and many more!
+See how your website will look with this theme at: http://bestwebsoft.com/wordpress_demo_theme/phat/

 = Translation =